 Some prospective pet owners might be hesitant about adopting their next companion from a shelter—this could be because of several common misconceptions!
-Allow your McHenry, IL veterinarian to set the record straight below.
+If you’re considering bringing a new canine friend into your home, you might find our article on Adopting a Rescued Dog helpful.
+In the meantime, allow your McHenry, IL veterinarian to set the record straight below about some common shelter pet myths.

 Shelter Pets Are Old